On the derived category of 1-motives: Definition of and

-Unfortunately, $\sH^i(D\1^\et(M_\et(X)))$ does not belong to $d\1\DM_{\gm,\et}^\eff$ for $i>2$ in general: indeed, it is well-known that this is a torsion sheaf of cofinite type, with nonzero divisible part in general (for $i\ge 3$ and in characteristic $0$, its corank is equal to the $i$-th Betti number of $X$).
-It might be considered as an ind-object of $d_{\le 0}\DM_{\gm,\et}^\eff$, but this would take us too far.
+Unfortunately, $\sH^i(D\1^\et(M_\et(X)))$ does not belong to $d\1\DM_{\gm,\et}^\eff$ for $i>2$ in general: indeed, it is well-known that this is a torsion sheaf of cofinite type, with nonzero divisible part in general (for $i\ge 3$ and in characteristic $0$, its corank is equal to the $i$-th Betti number of $X$).\footnote{One should compare this situation with that of Lemma \ref{l3.12} and the remark following it.} It might be considered as an ind-object of $d_{\le 0}\DM_{\gm,\et}^\eff$, but this would take us too far.
 To get around this problem, we shall restrict to the standard category of geometric triangulated motives of \cite{V}, $\DM_\gm^\eff$.

 Let us denote by $D\1^\Nis$ the same functor as $D\1^\et$ in the category $\DM_-^\eff$, defined with the Nisnevich topology.
-Let as before $\alpha^*:\DM_-^\eff\to \DM_{-,\et}^\eff$ denote the ``change of topology" functor.
+Let as before $\alpha^s:\DM_-^\eff\to \DM_{-,\et}^\eff$ denote the ``change of topology" functor.

 \begin{lemma} a) For any smooth $X$ with motive $M(X)\in \DM_\gm^\eff$, we have